 the-ant-and-the-grasshopper

-A classic example of one such story is, The Ant and The Grasshopper.
-Written by Aesop, it’s a timeless story that never grows old over the passage of time.
+A classic example of one such story is The Ant and the Grasshopper Written by Aesop.
+It’s a timeless story that never grows old over the passage of time.
 If your child hasn’t heard it yet, we can vouch for the fact that they will be absolutely captivated when you narrate it to them.
-For that, of course, you must know the Ant and the Grasshopper story yourself!
-Sit back and relax, with our rendition of this classic tale, that is sure to have an impact on you as well.
+For that, of course, you must know The Ant and the Grasshopper story yourself!
+Sit back and relax, with our rendition of this classic tale, which is sure to have an impact on you as well.

 Once upon a time, in the enchanting season of Spring, there was a grasshopper who was happily dancing away, singing his sweet Spring Song.
 Chancing upon an ant, he asked her what she might be doing.